 Accident: An unforeseen event, occurring by chance and caused by an external force or object which results in involuntary injury to the body requiring immediate treatment.
 For an accident to be covered, treatment must be sought through a Doctor or Emergency Department within 48 hours of sustaining the injury.
 A Doctor’s letter or Hospital report must be supplied.

 Admitted patient: A person who is formally admitted into hospital to receive hospital treatment or care

 Adult: Defined in the Private Health Insurance Act as a person who is not a dependent and over the age of 18.

-Australian Health Service Alliance (AHSA): An organisation that acts on behalf on a number of health funds to arrange contracts between hospitals and health service providers.
+Australian Health Service Alliance (AHSA): An organisation that acts on behalf of a number of health funds to arrange contracts between hospitals and health service providers.

-Ambulance services: The services provided by an approved ambulance service (or a third party approved by the ambulance service) to transport to person, when medically necessary, to a hospital for admission or for emergency treatment
+Ambulance services: The services provided by an approved ambulance service (or a third party approved by the ambulance service) to transport a person, when medically necessary, to a hospital for admission or for emergency treatment

 Benefits: The money payable from the Fund to the member or on their behalf for approved services claimable under their level of cover